Louis Sharp: Personal life

 Sharp was born in Nottingham, United Kingdom, living in Newark for his first few early years but spent most of his childhood in Christchurch, New Zealand, where he attended St Bede's College.
 He later moved back to the UK to compete in the F4 British Championship.

 Career

 Karting (2014–2019)

-After happening across a local karting track, Sharp's interest was piqued and he started karting at age six in 2014, driving in the Kartsport NZ National Schools Championship.
+After happening across a local karting track, Sharp's interest was piqued and he started karting at the age of six in 2014, driving in the Kartsport NZ National Schools Championship.
 He finished 18th in the Cadet class, the next year he finished third in the same class.
-Two years later Sharp won the championship in the same class, along with the Sievwright Kartsport NZ National Sprint Championship, in the Cadet class.
+Two years later, Sharp won the championship in the same class, along with the Sievwright Kartsport NZ National Sprint Championship, in the Cadet class.
 In 2018, he finished as runner up in the Kartsport NZ National Sprint Championship in the Mini ROK class and the following year he won the championship.

 These results caught the attention of David Dicker, founder of the New Zealand based racing car manufacturer Rodin Cars.
-Dicker, through Rodin, continue to back Sharp through his formula racing career.
+Dicker, through Rodin, continues to back Sharp through his formula racing career.